pace-neutrons/pace-developers/euphonic/testing/01_performance_testing_discussion.md

 Python's built-in timeit should be a good measure, this could be initially printed, then upgraded to make use of Jenkins' benchmark plugin.
 This doesn't need to be compared to other software as part of the job.

+**Implementation**
+This is now running as a Jenkins job.
+The implementation uses pytest and the pytest-benchmark plugin to run interpolation and record performance in a json file.
+The json file is then written to the SAN in a separate job.
+There are tools in the codebase to visualise the performance over time.
+Please see [benchmark data handling](https://github.com/pace-neutrons/pace-developers/blob/master/euphonic/testing/04_benchmark_data_handling.md)